 The NB Channel field is used to assign a NB channel index to the device identified by the address field.

 The NB PHY field specifies the NB PHY configuration index.
-The NB PHY field value shall be one of the Config # values from Table 45.
+The NB PHY field value shall be one of the Config number values from Table 45.

-The Transmission Offset field specifies the time until the start of the NB packet in the channel specified by the NB Channel field.
+The Transmission Offset field specifies the time until the start of the NB packet in the channel specified by the NB Channel field in RSTU.
 This offset is relative to the start of the NB allocation packet.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: